Call 7 days a week for free advice

 Grab bars can be put in to help people with a disability to lift themselves up and for extra support and can be placed by the toilet or bath.

-Buying a walk in shower or bath or shower is another great option that will make your bathroom more accessible for a guest with mobility problems.
-There are a range of walk-in baths or showers available and they all put the ease and comfort back into bathing.
+Buying a walk-in shower is another great option for making your bathroom more accessible for guests with mobility problems.
+There are a range of walk-in baths or showers available, and they all restore ease and comfort to bathing.

 Getting an expert opinion is a great idea and people who are considering purchasing a special bath or shower can arrange a home visit that will allow the expert to assess what options are available and which product would best suit your needs.